Ice and Flame

 - Meals according to the programm.

-- Hotel accommodation in El-Chalten on days 1,4,9 (single supplement fee is applicable).
+- Double room hotel accommodation in El-Chalten on days 1,4,9 (single supplement fee is applicable).

-- Hotel accommodation in El-Сalafate on day 10 (single supplement fee is applicable).
+- Double room hotel accommodation in El-Сalafate on day 10 (single supplement fee is applicable).

 - International airfare to/from El-Сalafate.